Worthing CIL Neighbourhood Fund

 How will neighbourhoods be defined?

-In the absence of parishes and neighbourhood plans, which is the case in Worthing, the CIL Regulations allow the Council to design its own bespoke definition of what constitutes a local neighbourhood area for the purpose of allocating the CIL Neighbourhood Fund.
-For the 2021/22 funding round, ward boundaries were used for allocating funds.
+In the absence of parishes and neighbourhood plans, which is the case in Worthing, the CIL Regulations allow the council to design its own bespoke definition of what constitutes a local neighbourhood area for the purpose of allocating the CIL Neighbourhood Fund.

-The aggregated groups of wards which will form the Worthing 'CIL areas' are set out below:
+The aggregated groups of Wards which form the Worthing 'CIL areas' are set out below:

 Note that the Worthing CIL areas exclude any area covered by the South Downs National Park Authority.